-What Kinds of Compensation Can I Get in an Animal Attack Accident?
+What Kind of Compensation Can I Get in a Dog Attack?

 Typically, the most immediate cost of a dog bite is covering medical bills for the treatment of injuries or physical damage.
 This includes medical care from a doctor, medication, physical therapy, and any psychological treatment.

 It may be the case that the dog attack victim has a pre-existing condition, such as tendonitis.
 This pain may be made worse by a dog bite.

 In this case, the final compensatory amount might be even higher than for someone without a pre-existing condition.
 A victim can seek financial compensation with the help of a Los Angeles dog bite lawyer.

 Pain as a result of a dog bite attack isn’t just physical.
 For example, a child bitten by a dog can suffer post-traumatic stress disorder, in the form of anxiety, insomnia, and even a debilitating fear of going outside.
 A child injury is usually treated with more empathy in court than any other injury.

 In addition, the emotional distress caused by a dog attack can cause long-term pain and suffering.
 If the dog attack injuries had an effect on any serious relationship, such as the dog bite victim and their spouse, the victim may receive compensation for loss of consortium.